 DON’T OVER-OPTIMIZE!

-Yes, it is good to add some data structure, that will help search engines to better understand the layout of your website.
-But don’t overdo it, that is a common mistake called “over-optimization”; Adding a JSON-LD tag and bloating your website full with microdata will not help you to rank first miraculously.
+Yes, it is good to add some data structure, that will help search engines to better understand your website.
+But don’t overdo it, that is a common mistake called “over-optimization”.
+Bloating your website full of microdata will not help you rank miraculously.

-Structured data is not some “secret code to rank first”… So between JSON-LD, RFDa, and microdata – Just use one, or none at all.
-Search engines are smart enough to figure things out these days anyway.
+Structured data is not some “secret code to rank fast”… So between microdata, JSON-LD, and RFDA – Just use one.
+Even if you don’t implement any, search engines these days are smart enough to figure things out anyway.

 LINKS & REFERENCES